-We started from Daimon-zaka to visit Kumano Nachi Shrine and Nachi Waterfall that were located halfway up Nachi Mountain, about 350m above sea level.
-We parked the car near Daimon-zaka entrance.
-Each area has its own parking space for tourists so it was easy to drive and park in the Kumano Kodo area.
-Kumano Nachi Shrine and Nachi Waterfall have parking, but we walked from Daimon-zaka to Nachi Waterfall enjoying the cobbled slope with mossy stone steps and cider trees.
+We started from Daimon-zaka to visit Kumano Nachi Shrine and Nachi Waterfall that were located halfway up Nachi Mountain.
+We parked the car near Daimon-zaka entrance. and walked to Nachi Waterfall enjoying the cobbled slope with mossy stone steps and cider trees.
 The mountain path from Daimon-zaka was a cobblestone staircase (600m long with 267 stairs) with a gentle slope and it was paved and lined with centuries–old trees to produce cool shade.
 Kumano Nachi Shrine is located 330m above sea level, so the temperature and weather are fairly stable, but rain gear, hat, towel and water would be preferable to bring.

-We went to Kumano Nachi Shrine to worship and visited a small museum next to the main building.
+We visited Kumano Nachi Shrine and Kumano Nachi Shrine Treasure Museum next to the main building.
 The size of the museum is small but it displays precious artifacts, ancient picture scrolls and Mandala which promote the Nachi Shrine and Kumano Kodo across the country.
 Some parts of the Kumano Kodo area were deformed in the Mandala, but where people were praying or walking alongside Kumano Kodo was painted in detail.
 It seemed to use Japanese characters that were easygoing and methodical.
 Kumano Nachi Shrine Treasure Museum’s mandalas show the old Kumano Nachi Shrine including an old camphor tree that is still existing next to the main shrine.
 We entered the hollow of the old camphor tree by wooden stairs.
 Inside of the tree was cozy and we could feel relief.
 It is hard to climb a huge tree in Tokyo, so my son was happy to enter the inside.
 The inside of the tree is hollow, so we could enter and go through it.